Breast prostheses: Insurance

 Breast prostheses or mastectomy bras are covered by most insurances.
 To get these covered one should obtain a prescription from their physician with the diagnosis and a documentation of need.
-External breast prostheses are covered under Medicare part B following mastectomy; surgeries in the outpatient setting are also covered under Part B while part A covers mastectomy surgeries in the in patient setting.
+External breast prostheses are covered under Medicare part B following mastectomy; surgeries in the outpatient setting are also covered under Part B while Part A covers mastectomy surgeries in the inpatient setting.
 Custom-made prostheses are not usually covered by insurances due to their high costs.

 Care

-Although breast prosthesis specific for swimming exist, extra care should be given to immediately rinse them after swimming to avoid damage from chlorine or saltwater.
+Although breast prostheses specific for swimming exist, extra care should be given to immediately rinse them after swimming to avoid damage from chlorine or saltwater.
 In general, a silicone breast prosthesis should be treated like one's own skin; it should be washed daily with soap and water and dried after.
 Some prosthesis may require additional or more specific care to keep it clean.
 Sharp objects such as brooches or pins should be avoided as they may puncture silicone breasts and cause leaking.